 Cruise passengers walking from cruise ship docked in Sitka through new cruise terminal Credit: cruiseindustrynews.com

-At the cruise terminal building at Sitka Sound, there are washrooms, several gift shops featuring local products and high-speed WiFi.
+At the cruise terminal building at Sitka Sound,ย there are washrooms, several gift shops featuring local products and high-speed WiFi.
 Here is also where passengers with shore excursions would meet their tours.
-There are also a couple of restaurants and a coffee shop.
+There are also a couple of restaurants and a coffee shop.ย For wheelchair users, according to this article by Visit Sitka, the terminal is wheelchair accessible with ramps to each building and shuttle buses have built-in lifts.
+If your ship is unable to dock due to multiple ships in port, you will be tendered into downtown Sitka.

-Getting Around Sitka – Alaska
+Getting Around Sitka, Alaska

 Complimentary Shuttle

 Since the cruise terminal is located 6 miles north of town, a complimentary shuttle is provided for cruise passengers.
-It’s a 10-15 minute ride from port with a drop off at Harrigan Centennial Hall in downtown Sitka.
+It's a 10-15 minute ride from port with a drop off at Harrigan Centennial Hall in downtown Sitka.
 The shuttle service runs every 15 minutes with the last shuttle leaving downtown 30 minutes before all aboard time.
+Here's the shuttle route:

 Walking